 The function will return a sgx_att_key_id_t of attestation keys supported both by the platform and the relying party.
 If the platform cannot support one in the list, the API will return error SGX_ERROR_UNSUPPORTED_ATT_KEY_ID.
 If the caller doesn't supply a list (p_att_key_id_list == NULL), then the platform software deem the relying party support all kinds of attestation keys.
-If there are multiple attestation keys are supported by both the platform and the relying party, in such case, if the "default quoting type" in config file(/etc/aes-md.conf) is one of them, then the "default quoting type" will be returned; otherwise, the platform software will choose one of them according to its internal logic.
+If there are multiple attestation keys are supported by both the platform and the relying party, in such case, if the "default quoting type" in config file sgx_init_quote sgx_init_quote returns information needed by an Intel® SGX application to get a quote of one of its enclaves.

+(/etc/aesmd.conf) is one of them, then the "default quoting type" will be returned; otherwise, the platform software will choose one of them according to its internal logic.